 The table next to the bench had a smaller companion (part of a pair of stacking tables) and I used it as a small coffee table.
 Two new (I bought them last year, but didn’t use them.) dishtowels act as small tablecloths.
-I did not have a round woven basket like Mary used (I did look for one at Hobby Lobby.), but I did have large white chargers from Dollar Tree left from my Easter Tablescape.
+I did not have a round woven basket like Mary used (I did look for one at Hobby Lobby.), but I did have large white chargers from Dollar Tree.
 One of them could act as a tray.

 Next, I added red napkins and blue plastic plates for serving.
 A large mason jar holds red (courtesy of McAlisters whose tea I love) and blue (IKEA) straws and small American flags.

 For an extra patriotic touch, I added a white grosgrain ribbon that I painted with Gel Ink in Bless His Heart (red) and Hush Your Mouth (navy).
 I spelled u~s~a using Alphabet 4 stencil.
-I’ll share that project in my next post.
+(This stencil is being retired, so grad it now.)

 That completes my 4th of July vignette inspired by Pinterest.

 I love the look of this 4th of July vignette.
 It is definitely a bright, happy spot on our patio.